reneweb/Denvar/README.md

 The repository is split up as follows:
 - dvar: the core project including basic providers
-- dvar-ext-<name>: extension for dvar
+- dvar-ext-...: extension for dvar